 If you’re running an online store, Shopify is a strong contender.
 It provides SEO-friendly features tailored for e-commerce, such as customisable headlines, titles, and meta tags.

-Shopify also handles basic site optimisation automatically, like generating file names for images based on the product title, which helps with image search optimisation.
+Shopify also handles basic site optimisation automatically, such as generating image filenames based on the product title, which helps with image search optimisation.

 What Website Builder to Choose?